The California State Library welcomes your input in improving its website and online services.

-California Libraries Services Act (CLSA)
+California Library Services Act (CLSA)

 Transaction Based Reimbursements

-Supports reimbursement of local libraries for a portion of the costs they incur when they extend lending services beyond their normal clientele.
+Although state funding was eliminated in July 2011, the program has supported reimbursement of local libraries for a portion of the costs they incur when they extend lending services beyond their normal clientele.
 The two service components authorized in the California Library Services Act (CLSA) for the Transaction Based Reimbursements (TBR) Program are:

 - Direct Loan: Over-the-counter loan of material by a California public library to a resident of some other California public library jurisdiction.
 Direct loans are reimbursed on a net imbalance basis.
 A participating public library is reimbursed for the handling costs of those loans made to non-residents that exceed the number of loans made by all other public libraries to the participating library's own residents.
 The Direct Loan Program has two provisions of service:

 - Interlibrary Loan: Lending of material from one library to another as a result of a user request for the item.
 Public libraries as well as non-public libraries (i.e., public and private academic libraries, not-for-profit corporate libraries, school libraries, etc.) are reimbursed only when the borrowing library is a California public library.
 Public libraries are reimbursed for loans made to each other and to eligible non-public libraries.
 As in the Direct Loan program, only handling costs are reimbursed.

 – Equal Access: If the public library has agreed to participate in the Equal Access provision of CLSA, it is obligated to provide non-resident over-the-counter loan service to residents of public libraries that belong to the same CLSA Cooperative Library System as the lending library.

 – Universal Borrowing: If the public library has agreed to participate in the Universal Borrowing provision of CLSA, it is obligated to provide over-the-counter loan service to the residents of all other California public library jurisdictions.